[Master Guide] Excel Cell References

 2 – Using F4

-You can insert absolute cell references simply by pressing F4 when you are in the formula that you wish to alter.
+You can change cell references simply by pressing F4 when you click on the cell you wish to effect.

 If you are in a formula referencing A1, pressing F4 three times will adjust the formula in the following order: from A1 to: $A$1 > A$1 >$A1.